St Augustine Beach Wedding Permit

 Restrictions

-• No alcohol without special permit
+• No alcohol without a special permit

 • No open flames or candles